namtvit07/pushpop/README.md

 ##### Monitoring

 + Track the performance of web services and APIs
-+ Store sensors values for analysis and alerting
++ Read sensor values for analysis and alerting

 #### Example Pushpop job

-Pushpop organized work into jobs.
+Pushpop organizes work into jobs.
 Here's a Pushpop job that uses the `keen` and `sendgrid` plugins to send a nightly email.
 The email contains the day's number of pageviews:

 ``` ruby
 require 'pushpop-keen'